brown-cs132-s13/labs/sessions/lab.md

 make a login page that protects their index page of British documents.

-#TODO?

-You can find the documents in `/course/cs132/pub/lab5`.

 Setup
 ------
 Create a new directory and `cd` to it.
 The first thing